Meet the Children of the Digital Age Team

 Bio – James Neary

 James Neary, is a Director at Children of the Digital Age, he has over a decade experience in law enforcement, most of which has been spent in the field of Online Child Exploitation Investigations.
-The extensive experience accumulated, from identifying victims and offenders, as well as the use of Peer2Peer software, OSINT, and Legislative knowledge James has pertaining Child Exploitation, is second to none.
+The extensive experience accumulated, from identifying victims and offenders.
+James has received many commendations for his work in this area both in Ireland and abroad, including being acknowledged by the American Fedral Buearu of Investigation (FBI), for joint investigations.
+The Legislative knowledge James has pertaining Online Child Exploitation, is second to very few.

-The enormous investigative experience and knowledge James has, of tactics used by those who would target children for the purpose of grooming and exploitation, is critical for preventing harm to children.
+James has attained enormous experience and knowledge over the years.
+This enables Children of the Digital Age to benifit from the knowledge of tactics used by online sexual offenders who would target children.
+Knowledge of the techniques used in grooming and exploitation, is critical for preventing harm to children.
 This ensures that we are able to develop our presentations, ensuring that they both relevant and in touch with current online trends.

 Bio – Mick Moran, Specialist Advisor to Children of the Digital Age